 Proposed changes for “sleep” usage (as mark up):

-2094.43: "A CDMG PCP may sleep in a truncatable SP that the time left in this SP is released as a CBAP by the CDMG STA by setting the Truncation Type subfield to 1 and the PCP Active field to 0."
+2094.43: "A CDMG PCP may remain in doze state in a truncatable SP that the time left in this SP is released as a CBAP by the CDMG STA by setting the Truncation Type subfield to 1 and the PCP Active field to 0."

-2420.09: "The non-AP and non-PCP STA power save mechanisms defined in 11.2.7.2 (Non-AP and non-PCP STA power management mode) enable a non-AP and non-PCP STA to sleep after signaling the AP or PCP, or to sleep according to a periodic schedule that is negotiated with the AP or PCP.
+2420.09: "The non-AP and non-PCP STA power save mechanisms defined in 11.2.7.2 (Non-AP and non-PCP STA power management mode) enable a non-AP and non-PCP STA to transition from awake to doze state after signaling the AP or PCP, or to to remain in doze state according to a periodic schedule that is negotiated with the AP or PCP.

-2420.15: "Similarly, the PCP power save mechanisms defined in 11.2.7.3 (PCP power management mode) enable a PCP to sleep after signaling at least one non-AP and non-PCP STA, or to sleep according to a wakeup schedule that is available to all STAs associated with the PCP."
+2420.15: "Similarly, the PCP power save mechanisms defined in 11.2.7.3 (PCP power management mode) enable a PCP to transition from awake to doze state after signaling at least one non-AP and non-PCP STA, or to remain in doze state according to a wakeup schedule that is available to all STAs associated with the PCP."

-2420.31: "For scheduled power save, the DMG Wakeup Schedule element (9.4.2.129 (DMG Wakeup Schedule element)) is used to communicate the sleep and wakeup pattern of a DMG STA, referred to as the STA wakeup schedule (WS)."
+2420.31: "For scheduled power save, the DMG Wakeup Schedule element (9.4.2.129 (DMG Wakeup Schedule element)) is used to communicate the transitions between doze and awake states of a DMG STA, referred to as the STA wakeup schedule (WS)."

-2430.6: "(i.e., PCP sleeps every other beacon interval)"
+2430.6: "(i.e., PCP is in doze state every other beacon interval)"

-2430.18: "in non-TIM mode that have been previously scheduled within the RAW such as TWT STAs or doze awake cycle rescheduled STAs.
-The PCP switches from the doze state to the awake state after sleeping through the remainder of the first beacon interval and through the entire second beacon interval, which is the start of the third beacon interval in Figure 11-18 (Example operation of PPS mode)."
+2430.18: "... in non-TIM mode that have been previously scheduled within the RAW such as TWT STAs or doze awake cycle rescheduled STAs.
+The PCP remains in doze state through the remainder of the first beacon interval and through the entire second beacon interval, and transitions to awake state at the start of the third beacon interval in Figure 11-18 (Example operation of PPS mode)."

 Awake/Doze cycle